 Thomas has lived in the LaBelle neighborhood of Steubenville since 2008 and has long sought a way to have a more significant impact on the city.
 When he and Noëlle got married in 2017, the opportunity to help her establish a program for the youth of the hilltop neighborhoods became obvious.

-The board of directors of the Hilltop Children’s House include others who live in the hilltop neighborhoods of Steubenville with a passion for education and seeking ways to improve the lives of those around them.
+The board of trustees of Hilltop Montessori School includes eight other members, many of whom live in the hilltop neighborhoods of Steubenville, and all of whom have a passion for education and seeking ways to improve the lives of those around them.